haydenratliff/haydenratliff.github.io/_pages/about.md

 Currently, I work as a ML Engineer at Annapurna Labs, Amazon's in-house custom silicon lab.

-I’m an August 2024 graduate of MIT’s [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) (MBAn) program, with a focus on Machine Learning, AI, and Data Science at MIT's Operations Research Center.
+I’m a graduate of MIT’s [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) (MBAn) program, with a focus on Machine Learning, AI, and Data Science at MIT’s Operations Research Center.
 At MIT, I conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/) and worked for Lineage Logistics and Pfizer.
+Previously, I studied Systems Engineering, Government, and Computer Science at the University of Virginia.

 News